President : Joanne Figliano-Scott, [email protected]

 She has a Bachelor of Political Science degree from McMaster University, a Baccalaureate of Nursing Science from the University of Toronto, and a Master of Nursing from Ryerson University.
 She has also completed the Advanced Health Leadership Program at the Joseph L Rotman School of Management – University of Toronto and well as a Project Management Professional certification.

-Professional Practice Lead Liaison: Allison Kern, [email protected]
+Professional Practice Lead Liaison: Vicky Olmstead, [email protected]